Barriers to Effective Communication

 Lets Summarize This :

-- The Communication Barriers are the negative forces that may affect the effectiveness of communication by acting upon any or all of the basic elements of communication process and sender/receiver/channel.
+- The Communication Barriers are the negative forces that may affect the effectiveness of communication by acting upon any or all of the basic elements of the communication process and sender/receiver/channel.

 - The barriers to communication can be categorized as follows:

-- Semantic Barriers: Arising out of different meanings assigned to same words by different people or difference in interpretation
+- Semantic Barriers: Arising out of different meanings assigned to the same words by different people or difference in interpretation

 - Interpersonal Barriers: Arising due to the relationship between the sender and receiver, especially between Superior and subordinate